About Master of Data Science and Innovation

 Taking a transdisciplinary approach, the course utilises a range of perspectives from diverse fields and integrates them with industry experiences, real-world projects and self-directed study, equipping graduates with an understanding of the potential of analytics to transform practice.
 The course is delivered in a range of modes, including face-to-face learning and contemporary online experiences in UTS's leading-edge facilities.

-If you start in our Spring session intake, this course is offered on a two-and-a-half-year, full-time basis or four-to-five-year, part-time basis (dependent on the number of subjects undertaken each session).
+This course is offered on a two-year, full-time or four-year, part-time basis (dependent on the number of subjects undertaken each session), with intakes in both Autumn and Spring session each year.

 When are classes held?